Outsunny 39" Aluminum Vented Cold Frame Mini Greenhouse Kit

 This walk-in greenhouse gives me generous headspace so I can easily check on my plants, while the shelves allow me to organize my herbs, veggies, and flowers.

-The greenhouse has a lightweight steel frame and comes with four wind ropes and hooks, so you can easily anchor it for extra stability — ideal for windy days but also for people with pets.
+The greenhouse has a lightweight steel frame and comes with four wind ropes and hooks, so you can easily anchor it for extra stability.
+This makes it ideal for windy days but also for people with pets.

 However, the lightweight steel frame comes at a price, as it only supports light trays and planters.